 - cmd: Specify a user defined command to run on duplicates.
 The command can be any valid /bin/sh-expression.
 The duplicate path and original path can be accessed via "\$1" and "\$2".
 The command will be written to the user_command function in the sh-file produced by rmlint. - handler Define a comma separated list of handlers to try on duplicate files in that given order until one handler succeeds.
-Handlers are just the name of a way of getting rid of the file and can be any of the following: - clone: btrfs only.
+Handlers are just the name of a way of getting rid of the file and can be any of the following:

+- clone: btrfs only.
 Try to clone both files with the BTRFS_IOC_FILE_EXTENT_SAME ioctl(3p).
 This will physically delete duplicate extents.
 Needs at least kernel 4.2. - reflink: Try to reflink the duplicate file to the original.
 See also --reflink in man 1 cp.
 Fails if the filesystem does not support it. - hardlink: Replace the duplicate file with a hardlink to the original file.
-Fails if both files are not on the same partition. - symlink: Tries to replace the duplicate file with a symbolic link to the original.
+The resulting files will have the same inode number.
+Fails if both files are not on the same partition.
+You can use ls -i to show the inode number of a file and find -samefile <path> to find all hardlinks for a certain file. - symlink: Tries to replace the duplicate file with a symbolic link to the original.
 Never fails. - remove: Remove the file using rm -rf. (-r for duplicate dirs).
 Never fails. - usercmd: Use the provided user defined command (-c sh:cmd=something).
 Never fails.